mhkarimi1383/url-shortener/README.md

 ## Made out of

+- Golang for backend
 - XORM as ORM
 - Echo as HTTP Framework
-- Vue3 with Ant Design Vue (Soon) for frontend
 - go-playground/validator as Validator
 - Cobra as cli and configuration manager
+- TS for frontend
+- Vue3 as Frontend framework
+- Ant Design Vue as UI Components
+- ...

 ## Running project